-Does anyone in business (including the manager) enjoy working without a clear plan of work that needs to be done, where basic supplies are missing or in disarray, and every day is hit or miss?
+Does anyone in business (including the manager) enjoy working without a clear plan of work that needs to be done, where basic supplies are missing or in disarray, and every day’s schedule is hit or miss?
 Would you work for a company that managed the same way that you run your house?

 Modern-day research backs up Mrs. Iowa Farm Woman’s opinion that stress is responsible for a majority of cases of “wrecked health” and “doctor’s bills.”
-Even if we assumed the statistics are exaggerated, it’s still a staggering number.
+Even if the statistics are exaggerated, it’s still a staggering number.
 Stress manages to find us in plenty of ways and we don’t need our homes to be another source of it.

 The Iowa Farm Woman continues: